vicky1997/mcdust/docs/source/inputoutput.rst

     }
     }

-To add new properties to be written, one can add the same in the :code:`hdf5output.f90` file.
+To add new properties to the data, one can modify the :code:`hdf5output.F90` file.